Dental Services Nederland, TX

 How many shades lighter can my teeth become with professional whitening?

 With professional whitening, your teeth can become several shades lighter, typically up to 8.
-The exact results depend on the whitening method and your teeth’ original color.
+The exact results depend on the whitening method and your teeth’s original color.
 In-office treatments often achieve more dramatic results compared to at-home kits.
 Your dentist will examine your teeth and recommend the best whitening option to achieve your desired brightness.

 How long does a root canal last?